needle-mirror/com.unity.cloud.assets/Documentation~/index.md

 ![Assets Feature Splash](images/splash-render-light-sphere.png)

-> Important!
-This SDK is in Beta.
-To request access, see Unity Assets information [here](https://docs.unity3d.com/docs-asset-manager/manual/request-access.html).

 The Unity Cloud Assets makes it easy for developers to discover, create, update, delete, and manage Unity assets at runtime:

 * High-level abstraction over the Web API eliminates the need to spend time on low-level details.